lchen23/dlproject_PlantVillage/README.md

-# A convolutional neural network based machine learning model for detecting plant diseases
+# A convolutional neural network based plant disease detection system

    Our life depends on plants as much as oxygen.
 Modern agricultural technologies allow us to grow crops in large quantities to sustain a steady food supply for a growing population in the world.
 However, plant diseases remain a major threat to this supply by significantly decreasing crop production.
 The situation is particularly dire for the 500 million smallholder farmers in the world, whose livelihoods depend on the well-being of their crops.